As an Amazon Associate we earn from qualifying purchases.

 Anything with blueberries comes with the inherent risk of diluting the flavor.
 This is because blueberries have a bunch of water in them.

-Luckily, our Beginner Food readers will know exactly what to do!
+Luckily, my Beginner Food readers will know exactly what to do!
 Cook down the water to reduce it and concentrate the flavor.

-Yes, by simply applying heat to our blueberries and syrup, we will not only incorporate the flavors better, we will eliminate any dilution of flavor.
+Yes, by simply applying heat to my blueberries and syrup, I will not only incorporate the flavors better, I will eliminate any dilution of flavor.
 As an added bonus, warm maple syrup keeps your pancakes warm.

 Because of the simplicity of this recipe, it is really easy to add some additional flavor components to tune the product to your liking.
 I personally think ginger powder or fresh ginger is a great way to give some spice to your syrup.